 These fancy Lemon Soufflé Pudding Cakes are a single-serve dessert that takes less than an hour to make.
 The perfect date night mini dessert that’s also great for entertaining guests.

 Lemon + Mini Dessert = Just short of heaven!

 My husband is a lemon fanatic which is why I’ve created many lemon desserts for him over the years.
 I love to make him these Lemon Soufflé Pudding Cakes because they are bursting with citrus flavor!
 Plus they look super fancy – fabulous for a date night in!

 Where does this mini dessert get its citrus flavor from?

 The lemon flavor comes from two places in these soufflé cakes: lemon juice and lemon zest.
 You might get a bit nervous when you see how much lemon juice goes into these, but trust me, it works.

-The batter will seem really thin and you’ll start to rethink your decision making paradigm, but once you fold in the egg whites, it will thicken up and get nice and fluffy.
-By the way, I think it works a lot better to fold the eggs whites in with a whisk rather than a spatula.
+The batter will seem really thin and you’ll start to rethink your decision-making paradigm, but once you fold in the egg whites, it will thicken up and get nice and fluffy.
+By the way, I think it works a lot better to fold the egg whites in with a whisk rather than a spatula.
 Just make sure to be gentle!

 The cakes form a layer of light, melt-in-your-mouth cake on top, and creamy lemon pudding on the bottom.
 It’s like magic!